-The list of the VERB Trust's Board of Directors and the agendas and minutes of past UI Trust meetings are available VERB Board of Directors page.
+The list of the VERB Trust's Board of Directors and the agendas and minutes of past board meetings are available on the VERB Board of Directors page.
 The PACIF and VERB 2019 Annual Report includes an overview of financials and other information from the most recent audited year.

-For more information about any aspect of this program, please contact VLCT Risk Management Services at 800-649-7915 or email Kelley Avery, Senior VERB Programs Administrator.
+For more information about any aspect of this program, please contact VLCT Risk Management Services at 800-649-7915 or email Kelley Avery, Senior Benefit Programs Administrator.

 - A liaison to the Vermont Department of Labor